Transipedia/Annotate-contigs/README.md

 - **input_file**: Path to the file containing sequences to annotate.
 (TSV/CSV, gz or not)
 - **map_to**: A list of species/organism on which the tool will try to map your sequences.
 Mapping is sequential and substractive, meaning if a sequence is mapped on the first organism of the list, we won't try to map it on the second, etc...

-- EITHER **[organism]_fasta & [organism]_gff** : Links to fasta.gz and gtf.gz* (respectively) used to build the index of said organism, if it's the first time you use the tool with this organism.
-Exemples of such links for a human genome annotation are available in the config.json file.
+- EITHER **[organism]_fasta & [organism]_gff** : Paths to fasta.gz and gtf.gz* (respectively) used to build the index of said organism, if it's the first time you use the tool with this organism.
+Exemples of such files for a human genome annotation are available in toy/references.
 - OR **[organism]_index**: Path to built index of said organism, if you already used the tool once with this organism.